Very Special Relativity in Accelerated Frames: Non-relativistic Effects in Gravitational Spectroscopy of Ultracold Neutrons: Introduction

 where the Hamiltonian is

-The gravitational field $\vec g$ is typically assumed to be constant, homogeneous, and directed along the negative $\hat z -$direction $\vec g = - g \,\hat z$.
-The presence of the bottom mirror reflecting falling neutrons is then simulated by setting the appropriate boundary conditions at the origin $z=0$ of the laboratory coordinate system
+The gravitational acceleration $\vec g$ is typically assumed to be constant, homogeneous, and directed along the negative $\vec{\hat z} -$direction: $\vec g = - g \,\vec{\hat z}$ with $g>0$.
+The presence of the bottom mirror reflecting the freely falling neutrons is then simulated by setting an appropriate boundary condition for $\varphi$ at the mirror's height